Taxpayer representatives on the MPAC Board of Directors

 He has since served as Chief Financial Officer for Discovery Air, Masonite International Corporation, Shepell FGI and Premier Salons, as well as Vice-President of Finance and Operations for JELD-WEN.
 Since 2017, Mr. Bernards has served as Director and Chair of the Audit Committee for the Canadian Opera Company and TO Live.

 Mr. Bernards holds a Masters in Business Administration from York (now Schulich) School of Business as well as a Director designation from the Institute of Corporate Directors (ICD.D).

-Mr. Christensen is the Broker & Managing Director of the Christensen Real Estate Group, a real estate brokerage located in Toronto and has over 35 years’ experience in Law Enforcement, Securities Regulation and Real Estate.
+Mr. Christensen is the Managing Director and Broker of the Christensen Real Estate Group; a real estate brokerage located in Toronto and has over 35 years of experience in Law Enforcement, Securities Regulation and Real Estate.

 He is a licensed Broker, Certified Luxury Home Marketing Specialist, International Real Estate Specialist, and Certified Negotiation Expert.
 He has served on the Arbitration Committee at the Toronto Real Estate Board (TREB) and as past Vice-Chair of the Discipline Committee at the Real Estate Council of Ontario (RECO).

 A graduate of the University of Toronto Rotman School of Management - Directors Education Program and a recipient of the ICD.D designation; Niels currently serves as Chair of the Governance & Human Resources Committee.